Mobile High-Definition Link: superMHL (32-pin)

 In conjunction with the release of the superMHL specification in January 2015, MHL introduced a reversible 32-pin superMHL connector.
 The connector can carry six A/V lanes over six differential pairs, catering for the full 36 Gbit/s bandwidth available from the superMHL standard.
-The connector also enables 40 W of charging power at a higher voltage and current.
+The connector also enables 40 W of power at a higher voltage and current.

-Comparison with SlimPort / Mobility DisplayPort (MyDP)
+Alternatives

-SlimPort is a proprietary alternative to MHL, based on the DisplayPort standard integrated into common microUSB ports and supports up to 1080p60 or 1080p30 with 3D content over HDMI 1.4 (up to 5.4 Gbit/s of bandwidth), in addition to support for DVI, VGA (up to 1920 x 1080 at 60 Hz), and DisplayPort.
+SlimPort is a proprietary alternative to MHL, based on the DisplayPort standard integrated into common Micro-USB ports, and supports up to 1080p60, or 1080p30 with 3D content, over HDMI 1.4 (up to 5.4 Gbit/s of bandwidth), in addition to support for DVI, VGA (up to 1920 × 1080 at 60 Hz), and DisplayPort.